outcrop-solutions/glyphx-sgx/misc/WebPrototype/React/README.md

 Table of Contents

-File Dictionary]
+File Dictionary <br>
-1-to-1 chat
+1-to-1 chat<br>
-How to add a new viz to allowed list
+How to add a new viz to allowed list<br>
-How to make a new build and push to server
+How to make a new build and push to server<br>
-How to hook up announcements to backend
+How to hook up announcements to backend<br>
-Implementation ideas for creating standalone vizs without a login Process to change the views manager funnel for viewer.synglyphx.com Important Note
+Implementation ideas for creating standalone vizs without a login<br>
+Process to change the views manager funnel for viewer.synglyphx.com<br>
+Important Note